bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/j/JacketColour_1vHztIiLn2ZvG$H5JLPMVP/Documentation.md

-Indicates the color of the outer jacket of the cable.
+Indicates the colour of the outer jacket of the cable or fitting.